-Except where an applicable Fixed Coupon Amount (and, if applicable, Broken Amount) is specified in the applicable Final Terms, interest shall be calculated in respect of any period by applying the then-applicable Rate of Interest to:
+Except where an applicable Fixed Coupon Amount and (if applicable) Broken Amount is specified in the applicable Final Terms, interest shall be calculated in respect of any period by applying the Rate of Interest to:

-- (a) in the case of Fixed Rate Covered Bonds that are represented by a Global Covered Bond, the Principal Amount Outstanding of the Fixed Rate Covered Bonds represented by such Global Covered Bond; or - (b) in the case of Fixed Rate Covered Bonds in definitive form, the Calculation Amount;
+- (a) in the case of Fixed Rate Covered Bonds that are represented by a Global Covered Bond (including a Turkish Dematerialised Covered Bond), the Principal Amount Outstanding of the Fixed Rate Covered Bonds represented by such Global Covered Bond; or - (b) in the case of Fixed Rate Covered Bonds in definitive form, the Calculation Amount;

-and, in each case, multiplying such sum by the applicable Day Count Fraction, and rounding the resultant figure to the nearest sub-unit of the relevant Specified Currency (with half of any such sub-unit being rounded upwards or otherwise in accordance with any other applicable market convention with the written consent of the Issuer).
+and, in each case, multiplying such sum by the applicable Day Count Fraction, and rounding the resultant figure to the nearest sub-unit of the relevant Specified Currency, with half of any such sub-unit being rounded upwards or otherwise in accordance with any other applicable market convention with the written consent of the Issuer.
 Where the Specified Denomination of a Fixed Rate Covered Bond in definitive form is greater than the Calculation Amount, the amount of interest payable in respect of such Fixed Rate Covered Bond shall be the product of the amount (determined in the manner provided above) for the Calculation Amount and the amount by which the Calculation Amount is multiplied to reach the Specified Denomination, without any further rounding.